SQL-GATE/sqlgate-docs/docs/0105-wizard.md

 ![export data in toolbar](https://s3.ap-northeast-2.amazonaws.com/sqlgate-resource/captures/wizard/data-export-wizard-01-en.png)

 2. Select tables to export.
 You can select multiple tables.
-3. If you choose one table,
+3. If you choose one table

-4. It will function exactly the same as you export data from **Object Panel**/**Search for Object**.
+   It will function exactly the same as you export data from **Object Panel**/**Search for Object**.
-5. If you choose more than one table,
+4. If you choose more than one table,

-6. On [Export Folder], click the browsing icon to select a folder to export the data to.
+   On [Export Folder], click the browsing icon to select a folder to export the data to.
-7. Click [Start].
+5. Click [Start]
-8. You can see the files on [Export Folder] by the names of the tables.
+6. You can see the files on [Export Folder] by the names of the tables.

 ![choose object window to export data](https://s3.ap-northeast-2.amazonaws.com/sqlgate-resource/captures/wizard/data-export-wizard-03-en.png)